krzyzanowskim/Natalie/XNatalie/README.md

 Rebuild the plugin, restart Xcode and you should see the menu reappear.

-### TODO
+## Roadmap
 - Allow to customize directory passed to script and output file directory
-- Compatibility with xcode package manager Alcatraz?
+- Compatibility with xcode package manager Alcatraz (integrate or install automatically script?)